finos/common-domain-model/documentation/source/documentation.rst

 How Does It Work
 """"""""""""""""

-The process model is systematically translated into executable code for the Java representation of the CDM using purpose-built technology as described in the `Code Generation Section`_.
-The CDM data model and process model specifications can also be translated into a number of other modern, widely adopted and freely available programming languages:
+The data and proces model definitions of the CDM are systematically translated into executable code using purpose-built code generation technology.
+The CDM executable code is available in a number of modern, widely adopted and freely available programming languages and is systematically distributed as part of the CDM release.

-* Scala
-* DAML
-* Typescript

-The CDM has the capability to add support for other languages as required by market participants.
-Executable code artefacts in all supported languages are systematically distributed with the CDM and freely available to download from the ISDA CDM `Portal`_.
+The code generation process is based on the Rosetta DSL and is further described in the `Code Generation Section`_, including an up-to-date `list of available languages <https://docs.rosetta-technology.io/dsl/codegen-readme.html#what-code-generators-are-available>`_.
+Support for further languages can be added as required by market participants.

 Scope
 ^^^^^